 Do you have any idea how many vintage copper canister sets I have bypassed at the thrift store because they were so ugly?
 Ugh, I wish I would have known this secret before now!

-Fresh Idea Studio has an amazingly simple way for How To Clean Copper Fast.
+Martha Stewart has an amazingly simple way for How To Clean And Polish Copper.